There are a lot of shallow resources on the internet about how to buy a house.

 One of the unique things in Texas that’s negotiated in our offers is the option period.

 The option period is a negotiated amount of time for a negotiated sum of money (the money is called the option fee or option money, they both refer to the same thing) during which the buyer can back out of the contract.

-The option fee is a non-refundable amount that goes straight to the seller within 3 days of the seller accepting your offer.
-Some sellers want this via check, but sometimes they’re okay with Venmo, which is really convenient.
+The option fee is a non-refundable amount that goes straight to the escrow agent with the title company within 3 days of the seller accepting your offer.

 A typical option period is 7 days for $200-$300.
-For example, you’ll Venmo the seller a non-refundable sum of $250, which buys you 7 days to back out for any reason.
+For example, you’ll wire title a non-refundable sum of $250, which buys you 7 days to back out for any reason.
 If you back out during those 7 days, all you’d lose is that $250 and the home would return to the market.
 If you want to go through with the transaction, that $250 will go towards the price of your home at closing.